sroracle/apkfoundry/docs/configuration.rst

     ; The path under which the git repositories of the various projects ; will be stored.
     projects=/var/lib/apkfoundry/projects
+    ; Path to the directory under which to store job artifacts. artifacts = /var/lib/apkfoundry/artifacts
     ; List of IP addresses from which to accept requests. remotes=127.0.0.1
     ; Whether to remove event files after they are processed.
 This